uglasmeyer/ocean/README.md

 libraries for Qt6, RtAudio and tinyxml2.
 It is tested and compiled on ubuntu 2025-10 with x86_64.

-By Ulrich Glasmeyer, during the time 2023 - 2025
+Author Ulrich Glasmeyer, Germany, during the time 2023 - 2025+

 This distribution of Ocean-SL contains the following
 - bin	: Audioserver, Synthesizer, Keyboard, Qt6-Userinterface OceanGUI, SDSview, Rtsp